aimagelab/mammoth/docs/models/index.rst

 Backbone model
 ~~~~~~~~~~~~~~

 The **ContinualModel** loads the backbone model (i.e., the model used to compute the output of the model) during the initialization.
-By default, the backbone model is defined by the chosen **dataset** (see :ref:`dataset` for more details).
+By default, the backbone model is defined by the chosen **dataset** (see :ref:`module-datasets` for more details).
 Once loaded, the backbone model can be accessed through the **net** attribute.

 Begin and end task
 ~~~~~~~~~~~~~~~~~~